5 reasons to do the Patagonian Expedition Race

 On the shore of Lake Sarmiento, blending smoothly into the landscape, sits the extraordinary Tierra Patagonia.
 From its tranquil location just outside Torres del Paine National …

 On the shoreline of the Esperanza Fjord, Hotel Remota occupies an old agricultural building ...although you wouldn't guess that from inside!
-A visually stunning hotel …
+A visually stunning hotel that …

 The Singular Patagonia